Israelis in the United Kingdom: Contemporary issues

-Some Israeli-Jewish expatriates in Europe complain that they feel excluded from the rest of the Jewish community.
-Only 2% of expats in Britain and France who responded to a 2008 survey said that they feel part of the local Jewish community.
+Some Israeli-Jewish immigrants in Europe complain that they feel excluded from the rest of the Jewish community.
+Only 2% of those in Britain and France who responded to a 2008 survey said that they feel part of the local Jewish community.
 Despite many Israelis claiming not to feel connected to other Jewish groups in the country, around 33% of those interviewed said they felt attached to their Jewish identity more than to their Israeli identity, with 11% saying they identified less as Jews.
-Jewish Telegraphic Agency reported in 2008 that the Israeli community in the UK had little involvement in the local Jewish community, though Israeli expats often chose to live in predominantly Jewish areas.
+Jewish Telegraphic Agency reported in 2008 that the Israeli community in the UK had little involvement in the local Jewish community, though Israeli immigrants often chose to live in predominantly Jewish areas.
 Israelis in the UK often complain of being discouraged by the perceived "frosty" attitude of British Jews towards them, but at the same time many Israelis in Britain are indifferent to the local Jewish community and reluctant to become part of it.